 I have not yet done a full Card Catalog write up on FATE, so I’ll cover the brief overview on the post.
 FATE provides a narrative based and collaborative roleplaying game where the straightforward mechanic is modified by Invoking “Aspects” that are short phrases that describe something about your character or the scene.
 In a lot of ways, just jotting down your character concept and their basic personality covers half of the character creation process.
 Since FATE Core is a setting agnostic system, I will probably return to the Sci-Fi setting I started to design to make this character for a full FATE Core Card Catalog sometime.
 THe design here was the easiest, but also the most finicky because I get caught up in tuning the character just right, but the way advancement works to switch some skills around or to change some of these Aspects allows for a great freedom.
 It is also important to note that Evil Hat is offering a FATE Space Toolkit book at DriveThruRPG right now – it is text only, but sales of the prerelease version will fund the art for the final version which will be offered as an update to your PDF if you get a copy.
 I … uh … may have moved the FATE Core character build to the end so I can purchase that to support Evil Hat and see if I need to update my build.
 While it has the least structured advancement, the straightforward choices made it easy to decide how to improve M’kal.

-A genetically modified starfighter pilot, M’kal has found himself cast out of The Most Glorious Empire of the Expanding Reach for having a Heart to Big for His Own Good.
-His calm precision in the cockpit and on Vanguard Station can betray his unnatural abilities selling his services while this Cold War is One Mistake Away from Going Hot.
+A genetically modified starfighter pilot, M’kal has found himself cast out of his home empire for having found himself Outside Social Niceties once they finished modding him.
+His calm precision in the cockpit and on Gygax 5 Station can betray his unnatural abilities selling his services while this Cold War is One Mistake Away from Going Hot.